U.S. female rower readies for solo Pacific Ocean odyssey

 The 30-year-old from Port Townsend, Washington, has undertaken endurance feats in the past but her journey from Japan to San Francisco, expected to start around May 18, is her most daunting adventure yet.

-The four- to six-month trip is an endeavour no woman has ever accomplished solo.
+The four- to six-month trip is an endeavor no woman has ever accomplished solo.

 Despite 16 attempts to row solo across the Pacific, only two men have successfully completed the journey - Frenchmen Gerard d'Aboville in 1991 and Emmanuel Coindre in 2005, according to Ocean Rowing Society records.